benjaminperezstorr-bit/video-object-tracker-hsv/README.md

 Select the largest contour as the tracked object.
 Draw a bounding box, center point and tracking information.
 Installation
+## Why HSV?

+HSV is more suitable than RGB for color-based tracking because it separates chromatic information from brightness.
+This makes it easier to define a color range around the selected object, even when lighting conditions change slightly.

 Create a virtual environment: